Of delicious burgers-The Nairobi Burger Festival 2017

-Both burgers were delicious!
+Both burgers were absolutely delicious.

 They were both very tasty and hit all the right spots.
 The beef was tender and juicy with a perfect blend of spices.
-The chicken was spicy, juicy, saucy and simply fantastic to say the least.
+The chicken was spicy, juicy, saucy, and simply fantastic to say the least.
 You could tell that all ingredients were fresh.

-I can no longer decide whether it’s pizza or burger any more.
-For now burgers win- specifically The Big Elephant Chicken burger plus I’ve blogged about burgers twice(here and this post) and pizza once so 2-1 is a clear win for the burgers..
+I can no longer decide whether it’s pizza or burger anymore.
+For now, burgers win- specifically, The Big Elephant Chicken burger plus I’ve blogged about burgers twice(here and this post) and pizza once so 2-1 is a clear win for the burgers.

-Funny thing is after initially complaining about the size I was actually full by the time I was done eating.
+Funny thing is, after initially complaining about the size I was actually full by the time I was done eating.
 Do not let the sizes fool you.
 The burgers are filling.

-I have to give it up to The Big Elephant for the bomb burgers!
+I have to give it up to The Big Elephant for the bomb burgers.
 Kudos guys!

-After stuffing our faces, we decided to check out the sitting area outside (perfect for the sunny days) and the bar.
-There’s lovely lounge area which is perfect for a group of friends catching a drink or just chilling.
+After stuffing our faces, we decided to check out the sitting area outside (perfect for sunny days) and the bar.
+There’s a lovely lounge area which is perfect for a group of friends catching a drink or just chilling.